reflex-dev/reflex-web/docs/library/forms/form.md

 ### Server Side Validation

-Server side validation is done through `Computed Vars` on the State.
-The `Var` returns a boolean flag indicating when input is invalid.
-You pass the `Var` to both the `server_invalid` prop on `form_field` and the `force_match` prop on `form_message`.
+Server side validation is done through **Computed Vars** on the State.
+The **Var** should return a boolean flag indicating when input is invalid.
+Set that **Var** on both the `server_invalid` prop of `form_field` and the `force_match` prop of `form_message`.
 There is an example how to do that in the [Final Example](#final-example).

 ## Final Example

-In the final example, we show a form that collects username and email during sign-up and validates them using server side validation.
+The final example shows a form that collects username and email during sign-up and validates them using server side validation.
 When server side validation fails, messages are displayed in red to show what is not accepted in the form, and the submit button is disabled.
 After submission, the collected form data is displayed in texts below the form and the form is cleared.

 ```python demo exec
 import re